AdobeDocs/mobile-services.it-IT/help/ios/phonegap/phonegap-methods.md

 * **trackLocation**

-   Invia le coordinate x e y correnti.
+   Sends the current x and y coordinates.
 Also uses the points of interest that were defined in the `ADBMobileConfig.json` file to determine if the location provided as a parameter is within any of your POIs.
 Se le coordinate correnti si trovano all'interno di un POI definito, una variabile di dati di contesto viene compilata e inviata insieme alla chiamata `trackLocation`.

    * Di seguito è riportata la sintassi per questo metodo: